 Twice a year, you must conduct a performance review of your new hires.
 Define your goals first, then access them.
 This way, you can effectively determine how effective your onboarding process has been and what areas you may still need to assist them in.

-A remarkable employee onboarding process is key to starting a healthy and productive relationship with a new hire.
+A remarkable employee onboarding is key to starting a healthy and productive relationship with a new hire.
 It is their first impression of how the organization works, activities run, and company culture works.
 A poor onboarding process, on the other hand, sends new hires away even before there is a chance to recoup the costs of recruitment, which ultimately affects the organization’s bottom line.